logo for nutrition-and-you.com

 Selection and storage

-This attractive stem vegetable is available at its best during winter months from November till march.
-Over-maturity as well as exposure of crop to excessive sunlight makes the stem woody and tough in texture resulting in its poor eating quality.
-Fresh kohlrabies are firm in consistency and impart rich flavor.
+This visibly attractive stem vegetable is available during the winter months from November until March.
+Overmaturity, as well as exposure of the crop to excessive sunlight, makes its stem woody and tough resulting in its poor eating quality.
+Fresh kohlrabies should have a crunchy texture and impart a rich flavor.

-Kohlrabi has good keeping qualities, can be placed at room temperature for 2-3 days.
-However, If you wish to store for few more days then keep them in the refrigerator set at temperature below 35 degree F and high humidity level to maintain their vitality.
+Knol-kohl exhibits good keeping qualities and can be placed at room temperature for 3-5 days.
+However, If you wish to store them for a few more days, then keep them in the refrigerator set at a temperature below 35 degrees F and a high humidity level to maintain vitality.

 Preparation and serving methods

-Kohlrabi stems should be washed thoroughly in clean running water and swished in saline water for about 10-15 minutes in order to remove any surface soil, dirt and any insecticide/fungicide residues.
+Kohlrabi should be washed thoroughly in clean running water and swished in saline water for about 10-15 minutes to remove any surface soil, dirt, and any insecticide/fungicide residues.

 Just before cooking, remove any leaves and trim the stem ends.
-Peel the skin using paring knife.
-The taste and texture of kohlrabi are similar to those of a broccoli stem or cabbage, but milder and sweeter.
-The younger stems have crispy, pleasant taste and rich flavor.
+Peel the skin using a paring knife.

 Here are some serving tips:

-• Fresh young crispy kohlrabi can be used raw in salads.
+• Fresh young crispy knol-knol can be used raw in salad/coleslaw.

-• This veggie mixes well with other vegetables and greens in a variety of kohlrabi recipes like squash empanadas.
+• It mixes well with other vegetables and greens in a variety of kohlrabi recipes like squash empanadas.

 Safety profile

-Kohlrabi may contain goitrogens, a plant based compounds found in cruciferous vegetable like cauliflower, broccoli etc, may cause swelling of thyroid gland and should be avoided in individuals with thyroid dysfunction.
-However, kohlrabies may be used liberally in healthy person.
-(Disclaimer)
+Kohlrabi may contain goitrogens, plant-based compounds found in the cruciferous vegetable like cauliflower, broccoli, etc., may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction.
+However, a healthy person can eat them liberally.
+(Disclaimer).